ITMO-NSS-team/MANUL/README.rst

 - **Geometry mutation** - changing weight with the given amplitude for random chosed edges.

-The ``crossover`` is a subgraph exchange.
-Since the vertices set remain the same for every graph in the population, we exchange only edges between two graphs.
+The ``cross-over`` is a subgraph exchange operation.
+Since the vertices set remains the same for every graph in the population, we exchange only edges between two graphs.
 Two random vertices are chosen for exchange; for every point at most k-nearest neighbors based on weights, those are subgraphs for exchange.

 How to use
 ===========